pranshugaba/hugo-website/content/posts/_index.md

 ---

 title: Posts
-subtitle: About webdev, gamedev, free software, and anything else that interests me
+subtitle: About webdev, gamedev, free software, and more

 ---